swipswaps/rpi-certbot-manager/README.md

-## Wildcard SSL certificates from Letsencrypt (certbot) on RaspberryPi using Digitalocean plugin
+## RPI-Certbot-Manager

-Generate and renew wildcard certificates for Domains managed on Digitalocean using certbot from Letsencrypt.
+Manage SSL certificates using Letsencrypt for Domains managed on Digitalocean

 #### Requirements
 * RaspberryPi